makhskham/Cosmic-Explorer/README.md

 *Delta spacecraft cockpit with solar system view*

 ## 🌌 About
-**Cosmic Explorer** is an immersive 3D space adventure developed for COMP2800 at BCIT.
+**Cosmic Explorer** is an immersive 3D space adventure developed for COMP2800 Software Development.
 Players:
 - Pilot the **Delta spacecraft** through a realistic solar system
 - Discover a morphing black hole triggering a dimensional warp
 - Transition to a whimsical 2D farm world with mutant animals